Table Of Contents

 This is a big concern if you are mixing white grout for obvious reasons, you do not want smudges of brown or yellow in your pristine white grout.

-To avoid this you first want to
+To avoid this you first want to wash you the tiles in which you will be replacing your grout.

 If they are dirty or oily I would recommend you give them a good wash with a mop or ideally a steam mop.
 A steam mop will help release any grease and dirt from your tiles and leave a nice damp surface which will quickly dry.